 Newspapers again took note of Hollis’s second rush down the aisle at the end of 1903, commenting on the odd mating habits of the wealthy.
 Less than 50 minutes after learning that her divorce was final, Mrs. Arthur T. Kemp married Hollis and rushed from Newport to Wellesley.
 The news accounts noted that despite the divorce, Arthur and Hollis remained friends.

 For his second wife, the press noted, Hollis had chosen a much smaller, demure woman.

-Peace Dale (South Kingston, R.I.)
-This enclave wasn’t so much about a group of families as it was about one family: the Hazards.
-It was founded around 1800 by South Kingstown industrialist Rowland Hazard who named the village in honor of his wife, Mary Peace Hazard.
-For four generations, the Hazards made Peace Dale a harmonious and attractive community that was largely supported by the Hazards’ woolen mill and investment prowess.
+Peace Dale in South Kingston wasn’t so much about a group of families as it was about one family: the Hazards.
+South Kingston industrialist Rowland Hazard founded the village around 1800 and named it in honor of his wife, Mary Peace Hazard.
+For four generations, the Hazards made Peace Dale a harmonious and attractive community largely supported by the Hazards’ woolen mill and investment prowess.

 Rowland’s son Rowland and his brother Isaac took over the mill, and leadership of the town, by the 1840s.
-Rowland was probably best known for his political pursuits.
-He was a vehement opponent of slavery and active in politics.
-And he saw no reason not to mix politics and business.
+Rowland, Jr., was probably best known for his political pursuits.
+A vehement opponent of slavery, he saw no reason not to mix politics and business.

 In 1865, Rowland Hazard and his brother Isaac invested several hundred thousand dollars in a finance company called Credit Mobilier of America.
 The company was an ingenious instrument established to manage the construction of the Union Pacific Railroad, extending from Missouri to California.